 The point is to know your market and its trends.
 Look for the factors that affect buying and selling patterns and pricing.
 Use this knowledge to your advantage to make smart decisions when seeking clients, and helping your clients with their real estate transactions.

-And on another note, make sure you have a website
+Make sure you have a website

 Handing out business cards is great, but your website is where you turn curious people into customers.
 At the very least your site should have your contact information, credentials, and the option to sign up for alerts on real estate that interest customers; this is how you build your database.